osxmidi/LinVst/README.md

 If new vst plugins are added to a folder, then just run linvstconvert again on that folder.

-linvstconverttree also scans subfolders for vst dll files. linvstconvert doesn't scan subfolders for vst dll files.

-They both do the same thing except when it comes to scanning subfolders.

-linvstconverttree would be the one to use for most situations but linvstconvert might have it's uses as well.

 More detailed install info is at https://github.com/osxmidi/LinVst/tree/master/Detailed-Guide which also includes possible performance details.

 Install details for vsts are at https://github.com/osxmidi/LinVst/tree/master/Tested-VST-Plugins.